zkohi/firebase-export-firestore-to-bigquery-samples/README.md

-# Export Firebase Authentication users and Cloud Firestore to BigQuery
+# Export Firebase Authentication users and Cloud Firestore Collections to BigQuery

-- Export Firebase Authentication users to Cloud Firestore
+- Export Firebase Authentication users to Cloud Firestore Collection
-- Export Cloud Firestore to Cloud Storage
+- Export All Cloud Firestore Collections and Specified collections to Cloud Storage
-- Export Cloud Storage to BigQuery(Partitioned tables)
+- Export Specified Cloud Firestore Collections to BigQuery(Partitioned tables)

 ## See